mgriebling/SwiftMath/README.md

 `SwiftMath` provides a full Swift implementation of [iosMath](https://travis-ci.org/kostub/iosMath) for displaying beautifully rendered math equations in iOS and MacOS applications.
 It typesets formulae written using LaTeX in a `UILabel` equivalent class.
 It uses the same typesetting rules as LaTeX and so the equations are rendered exactly as LaTeX would render them.

+Please also check out [SwiftMathDemo](https://github.com/mgriebling/SwiftMathDemo.git) for examples of how to use `SwiftMath` from SwiftUI.

 `SwiftMath` is similar to [MathJax](https://www.mathjax.org) or [KaTeX](https://github.com/Khan/KaTeX) for the web but for native iOS or MacOS